 “Air district or local air district” means the local Air Quality Management District or the local Air Pollution Control District.

-“Air Resources Board or ARB” means the California Air Resources Board.

 “API gravity” means a scale used to reflect the specific gravity (SG) of a fluid such as crude oil, condensate, produced water, or natural gas.
 The API gravity is calculated as [(141.5/SG) - 131.5], where SG is the specific gravity of the fluid at 60°F, and where API refers to the American Petroleum Institute.

-“Blowout” means the uncontrolled flow of gas, liquids, or solids (or a mixture thereof) from a well onto the surface.
+“Blowout” means the uncontrolled flow of gas, liquids, or solids (or a mixture thereof) from a well to the surface.

+“California waters” means any surface or groundwater, including saline waters, within the territorial boundaries of the state.
+California’s territorial boundaries extend three nautical miles beyond the outermost islands, reefs, and rocks, and include all waters between the islands and the coast.

+“CARB” means the California Air Resources Board.

 “Centrifugal compressor” means equipment that increases the pressure of natural gas by centrifugal action through an impeller.
 Screw, sliding vane, and liquid ring compressors are not centrifugal compressors for the purpose of this subarticle.

 “Centrifugal compressor seal” means a wet or dry seal around the compressor shaft where the shaft exits the compressor case.